 What is GDPR?

 First of all, we need to explain what GDPR (General Data Protection Regulation) is.
-Essentially, it’s a new regulation which seeks to replace the outdated Data Protection Directive.
+Essentially, it’s a new regulation that seeks to replace the outdated Data Protection Directive.
 Companies and organisations who deal with data relating to anyone in the UK or EU will have to adhere to these new rules and regulations, which include the following:

 - Appointing a Data Protection Officer (DPO) to manage data and report data breaches to governing bodies.